alberreman/Distributed-Collaborative-Entity/Adding and Removing Stakeholder Groups.md

 -   Irreconcilable differences – They just don’t want to be together anymore.

--   They have broken some rule of the organization laid out in the (forthcoming) bylaws/manifesto/constitution\* in a significant enough way as to warrant booting.
+-   They have broken some rule of the organization laid out in the (fortcoming) bylaws/manifesto/constitution\* in a significant enough way as to warrant booting.